Germany at the FIFA Women's World Cup: 2003 World Cup

-At the 2003 World Cup, the German national team for the first time world champion.
+At the 2003 World Cup, the German national team became champions for the first time.
 This made Germany the first nation to win a world title in both men's and women's football.
-Actually, the World Cup should take place again in the People's Republic of China.
-Due to the SARS epidemic, the tournament was temporarily relocated to the United States.
+The World Cup should have taken place again at the People's Republic of China, but due to the SARS epidemic, the tournament was temporarily relocated to the United States.
 The German team kept a white vest during qualifying.
 All six games were won and only the Englishwoman Rachel Yankey could score a goal against the German team.

 In the first round match the German team met Canada.
 The Canadians took the lead after a few minutes.
 Thereafter, the German team turned up and came to a 4-1 victory.
 It was followed by a 3-0 victory over Japan and at the conclusion of the preliminary round, a 6-1 victory against Argentina.
 In this game, Steffi Jones suffered an Anterior cruciate ligament injury and had to travel home.

 As a group winner the Germans reached the quarterfinals.
 The Russians was sent home with a 7-1 score.
 Kerstin Garefrekes and Birgit Prinz scored two goals each.
 In the semifinals the opponent was called USA again.
 In a women's football game of all time, which was the best for many experts, the German team was able to successfully take revenge and moved into the final with a 3-0 victory.
 In the final, the German team met Sweden.
 This resulted in a new edition of the Euro 2001.
 Just before the half-time whistle, Hanna Ljungberg took the Trekroners into the lead.
 Not even a minute was played in the second half when Maren Meinert equalized.
 After regular time it was 1: 1, so that an extension was necessary.
 In the 98th minute, the German team received a free kick.
 Renate Lingor brought the leather into the box.
 Nia Künzer headed the ball over Swedish keeper Caroline Jönsson.
 With this Golden Goal Germany was world champion.